Block Component Reference Layer (block_name)

 .-link {

-/* Styles for the link tail */
+/* Link tail styles */

 }